-A customer lifetime value is a definition of how much profit the customer brings to the business during their customership.
-The term is also well known as CLV, CLVT AND LTV.
+A customer lifetime value is a definition of how much net profit the customer brings to the business during the business relationship.

 The lifetime value is an interesting concept for companies for many reasons.
-Among other things, it can be used to make business more predictable or to focus marketing more on those customers who are most valuable in the long term.
+It can be used to

-However, the subject of this blog is not to determine the lifetime value of your customers or to learn to analyze the best customer groups or marketing channels based on it, but to maximize the lifetime value of an individual customer.
+However, the subject of this blog isn’t to determine the lifetime value of your customers or to learn to analyze the best customer groups or marketing channels based on it, but to maximize the lifetime value of an individual customer.

-In order to maximize the lifetime value, it is usually worthwhile to try to create different containers, to create a continuous customer relationship instead of a single project.
+In order to maximize the lifetime value, it is usually worthwhile to try to create a continuous customer relationship instead of a single project.

 It is very common for online shops to use re-activation campaigns with their email marketing, that are meant to convince the customers to buy again, before they end up purchasing from a competing business.

 Increasing the lifetime value is also about focusing.
-A two-person company obviously has a smaller budget, than a for example 472 million listed company does.
+A two-person company obviously has a smaller budget, than a 472 million listed company does.

 If your ideal customers are listed companies with more than 200 million exchanges, you should make a clear plan for increasing your customer base with these types of clients.